 - A documented protocol for controlling access to all information technology platforms.

 - Supply Chain Security compliance-related accountabilities are assigned to a senior position.

 Supply chain security has become increasingly important after the terrorist attacks of Sept.
 11, 2001.
-As a result, US Customs and industry representatives catalogued best practices that assure security throughout the supply chain while facilitating trade.
+As a result, US Customs and industry representatives cataloged best practices that assure security throughout the supply chain while facilitating trade.
 Customs—Trade Partnership Against Terrorism (CTPAT) prioritized management practices and other criteria into an assessment regime that may result in three classes of certification.

 QCA applicants aren’t required to achieve CTPAT certification in order to become accredited, yet QCA does advocate CTPAT certification as a best practice.
-Companies that have a Tier 1 or higher CTPAT certification may be able to use that in documentation for QCA supply chain security testing.
+Companies that have a Tier 1 or higher CTPAT certification may be able to use that in the documentation for QCA supply chain security testing.